yairgil/Docker-Provider/README.md

 docker build -t <repo>/<imagename>:<imagetag> --build-arg IMAGE_TAG=<imagetag> .
 docker push <repo>/<imagename>:<imagetag>
 ```
 ## Windows Agent
-> Note: Below instructions are assumed you have cloned the code on to WSL/2 machine

 ### Install Pre-requisites
+Below Instructions only applicable if you are trying to build everything for the windows agent on windows machine
 ```
 powershell # launch powershell with elevated admin on your windows machine Set-ExecutionPolicy -ExecutionPolicy bypass # set the execution policy